pzhaojohnson/rnacanvas.embedded/README.md

 // make the drawing big enough to fit the drawn structure
-// (and include some extra space around the drawn structure) rnaCanvas.drawing.setPadding(500);
+// (and include some extra space around the drawn structure) rnaCanvas.drawing.setPadding(1000);

 // bring the drawn structure into view rnaCanvas.drawingView.fitToContent();
 ```

-The RNAcanvas app must be added to the document of a webpage
+The RNAcanvas app must be added to the document body of a webpage
-before its underlying SVG drawing functionality can work properly.
+for its RNA drawing functionality to work properly.

+(This is an inherent aspect of SVG drawing functionality in general for web browsers.)

-The RNAcanvas app can be added to any container node present in the document
+The RNAcanvas app can be added to any container node present in the document body
 (not just the document body itself as shown in the example above).

 ## `npm` installation